-This year as commemorations for Yom Hashoah / Holocaust Remembrance Day on Tuesday, April 21 move online, ADL would like to share the following video and film resources for middle and high school students, parents and teachers.
+This year as commemorations for Yom Hashoah / Holocaust Remembrance Day on Thursday, April 8 move online, ADL would like share the following educational resources, including video and film resources for middle and high school students, parents and teachers.
 Thanks to Todd Hennessey, director of Colorado Holocaust Educators for his partnership in helping to compile this resource list.

 ADL also thanks our generous supporters for sponsoring this year’s virtual Governor’s Holocaust Remembrance Program:

 The M.B.
 Glassman Foundation